onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 This page describes how to run the end-to-end test suite for your Forseti contributions on your local dev environment.

-## Setting up development environment
+## **Setting up development environment**

-- Create a new project in the organization.
+- Create a new project in your organization.
 - Terraform uses an IAM Service Account to deploy and configure resources on behalf of the user.
 You can create the Service account, and grant the necessary roles to the Service Account manually or by running a helper script.

-### Creating Service Account by running the helper script:
+### **Creating Service Account by running the helper script**

-- In order to execute this script, you must have an account with the following list of permissions:
+In order to execute this script, you must have an account with the following list of permissions:
 * resourcemanager.organizations.list
 * resourcemanager.projects.list